VFPX/ObjectExplorer/README.md

 ## Releases

+### 2022-04-02

+* Fixes a bug with null nodes, such as with an object based on Empty or Control.

 ### 2022-03-04

 * Automatically closes when the object being explored is released, and no longer prevents the object from being released